Assistant Professor of Asian StudiesKirner-Johnson 132

 Hamid’s research has been supported by the Social Science and Humanities Council of Canada.
 Previous to his work on Islam and religious materiality, he has published on the history of royal concubinage in late fifteenth century Iran and Central Asia and edited a collection of essays focusing on the circulation of Iranians in early modern South Asia.

 He earned his masters from the Institute of Islamic Studies at McGill University and his doctorate from the Department of Near and Middle Eastern Civilizations at the University of Toronto.

 Islamic History and Culture

-Islam and Modernity in South Asia
+Islam in South Asia

 - “Slaves in Name Only: Free Women as Royal Concubines in Late Timurid Iran and Central Asia.”
 Concubines and Courtesans: Women and Slavery in Islamic History, edited by Matthew S. Gordon and Kathryn Hain, 190-206.
 Oxford: Oxford University Press, 2017.

 - “Circulation and Language: Iranians in Early Modem South Asia.” ed.
 Usman Hamid and Pasha M. Khan, Special section, Comparative Studies of South Asia, Africa and the Middle East 37, no. 3, 2017.

 - Middle East and Islamic Worlds Studies Committee, 2019–22

 Appointed to the Faculty: 2019